When China Rules the World: Reception

 When China Rules the World was the choice of Larry Summers as his travel companion for 2010 World Economic Forum in Davos.
 Harvard professor Joseph Nye has criticized the American decline narrative of the book, pointing to the different forms of power America can continue to wield and writing in The Future of Power that "America [...] is likely to remain more powerful than any single state in the coming decades, although American economic and cultural preponderence will become less dominant than at the beginning of the century".

 The book received high appraisal also from influential political pundits.
 Fareed Zakaria recommended the title as the book of the week of his show Fareed Zakaria GPS on November 21, 2010.
 Zakaria noted "China is going to change the western dominated world we are all comfortable with.
 Whether you agree with it or not, this is a very forcefully written lively book that is full of provocations and predictions."
 Harvard economic historian Niall Ferguson praised the work in a blurb for the book by writing: "The rise of China may well prove to be the defining economic and geopolitical change of our time, and few authors have given the subject deeper thought or offered a more illuminating analysis than Martin Jacques."

 In contrast, Chinese scholar of international relations Xiang Lanxin heavily criticized the book, claiming its "theoretical basis is wrong" and calling the theory of a civilization state an "utter fiction [that] does not stand up at all in scholarly terms."

+David Alton reviewed the book for the Journal of International Business Ethics.
+Alton noted that Jacques is "too willing to overlook the nature of the Chinese political system as he rightly dwells on China's extraordinary growth, economic capacity, and cultural richness", dismissing "concerns for human rights as the West patronizing China".
+Alton also criticized the book for ignoring the rise of Christianity in China.

+The book was also reviewed in several other academic outlets.